DR Congo Thwarts Kinshasa coup Attempt : Army - UrduPoint

 Kinshasa, (APP - UrduPoint / Pakistan Point News - 19th May, 2024) The DR Congo military on Sunday thwarted an attempted coup near the offices of President Felix Tshisekedi in Kinshasa involving "foreigners and Congolese", the army spokesperson said.

-The coup bid took place in the early hours of the morning outside the residence of economy minister Vital Kamerhe, in the Gombe area in the north of the capital, near to the Palais de la Nation which houses the offices of the president.
+The coup bid took place in the early hours outside the residence of economy minister Vital Kamerhe, in the Gombe area in the north of the capital, near president's offices at the Palais de la Nation.

 "An attempted coup d'etat has been stopped by the defence and security forces," said General Sylvain Ekenge in a message broadcast on national television.

-The situation was calm later in the morning in Kinshasa, AFP journalists reported.
+The situation was calm in the city later in the morning, AFP journalists reported.

+Reports began to circulate on social media in the early morning of an attack on Kamerhe's home by armed men, some of whom then went to the Palais de la Nation.

-There was "an armed attack" this morning at the residence of the economy minister, Japan's ambassador to Kinshasa Kidetoshi Ogawa wrote on X.
+There was "an armed attack" this morning at the residence of the economy minister, Japan's ambassador Hidetoshi Ogawa wrote on X.

 Kamerhe "was not harmed... (but) two policemen and an assailant were killed according to sources," he added.